vuejs/pinia/packages/docs/cookbook/migration-vuex.md

 5. Convert `mutations`
     1. Mutations do not exist any more.
 These can be converted to `actions` instead, or you can just assign directly to the store within your components (eg. `userStore.firstName = 'First'`)
     2. If converting to actions, remove the first `state` argument and replace any assignments with `this` instead
     3. A common mutation is to reset the state back to its initial state.
-This is built in functionality with the store's `$reset` method
+This is built in functionality with the store's `$reset` method.
+Note that this functionality only exists for option stores.

 As you can see most of your code can be reused.
 Type safety should also help you identify what needs to be changed if anything is missed.